Magnetar emergence in a peculiar gamma-ray burst from a compact star merger: Methods

 The ``curvature effect'' refers to the phenomenon of photons arriving progressively later at the observer from higher latitudes with respect to the line of sight\cite{Kumar2000ApJ, Dermer2004ApJ}.
 It has been proposed that this effect plays an important role in shaping the decay phase of the light curve after the sudden cessation of the GRB's emitting shell\cite{Zhang2006ApJ, Liang2006ApJ}.
 By assuming a power law spectrum with spectral index $\hat{\beta}$ for the GRB, the most straightforward relation of the curvature effect can be given as $\hat{\alpha}=2+\hat{\beta}$\cite{Kumar2000ApJ, Dermer2004ApJ, Uhm2015ApJ}, where $\hat{\alpha}$ and $\hat{\beta}$ are the temporal decay index and spectral index in the convention $F_{\rm\nu} \propto t^{-\hat{\alpha}}\nu^{-\hat{\beta}}$, respectively.
 If the aforementioned assumptions are released, and the intrinsically curved spectral shape and strong spectral evolution are taken into account, the above relationship is no longer applicable\cite{ZhangBB2007ApJ, ZhangBB2009ApJ}.
 Nevertheless, for a narrow energy band, the intrinsically curved spectrum can be approximated, on average, by a power law, and the time-dependent $\hat{\alpha}$ and $\hat{\beta}$ still approximately follow the relation $\hat{\alpha}(t)=2+\hat{\beta}(t)$\cite{ZhangBB2009ApJ}.

 The multi-wavelength flux light curves of GRB 230307A exhibit an initial rise and subsequent power law decay phases that gradually become steeper.
 To test whether the decay phases are dominated by the curvature effect, we compare the time-dependent $\hat{\alpha}(t)$ and $2+\hat{\beta}(t)$ in each narrow energy band.
-Here, $\hat{\alpha}(t)$ is obtained by numerically calculating $-\Delta{\rm log}F/\Delta{\rm log}t$ of the best-fitting SBPL functions, while $\hat{\beta}(t)$ is the average spectral index $-\Delta{\rm log}F_{\rm\nu}/\Delta{\rm log}E$ calculated in the corresponding narrow energy band based on the spectral fitting results for each time slice of LEIA S-II or GECAM S-II.
+Here, $\hat{\alpha}(t)$ is obtained by assuming the trigger time $T_0$ as the time zero point and numerically calculating $-\Delta{\rm log}F/\Delta{\rm log}t$ of the best-fitting SBPL functions, while $\hat{\beta}(t)$ is the average spectral index $-\Delta{\rm log}F_{\rm\nu}/\Delta{\rm log}E$ calculated in the corresponding narrow energy band based on the spectral fitting results for each time slice of LEIA S-II or GECAM S-II.
 Fig. \ref{fig:sed}c displays the time-dependent $\hat{\alpha}(t)$ and $2+\hat{\beta}(t)$ for each energy band.
-We note that the power law decay indices of the segments between the second and third breaks (see $t_{\rm b2}$ and $t_{\rm b3}$ in Extended Data Table \ref{tab:lc_sbpl}) of GECAM multi-wavelength flux light curves are consistent with the prediction of curvature effect, implying that the jet's emitting shell stops shining at $t_{\rm b2}$ ($\sim$ 20 s) and then high-latitude emission dominates the prompt emission.
-On the contrary, LEIA flux light curve is in a shallower decay phase, with a decay index much lower than the prediction of curvature effect.
-Such behavior suggests that the soft X-ray emission detected by LEIA is intrinsic to the central engine, not related to the narrow jet but consistent with the dipole radiation of the magnetar.
+We note that the power law decay indices of the segments between the second and third breaks (see $t_{\rm b2}$ and $t_{\rm b3}$ in Extended Data Table \ref{tab:lc_sbpl}) of GECAM multi-wavelength flux light curves are consistent with the prediction of the curvature effect, implying that the jet's emitting shell stops shining at $t_{\rm b2}$ ($\sim$ 23 s) and then high-latitude emission dominates the prompt emission.
+On the contrary, LEIA flux light curve is in a shallower decay phase, with a decay index much lower than the prediction of the curvature effect.
+Such a behavior suggests that the soft X-ray emission detected by LEIA is intrinsic to the central engine, not related to the narrow jet but consistent with the emission due to direct dissipation of the magnetar wind.

+As stated above, the relation $\hat{\alpha}(t)=2+\hat{\beta}(t)$ is only an approximation for an intrinsically curved spectrum.
+To more precisely test the curvature effect, we also employ another more sophisticated approach.
+The curvature effect postulates that the spectrum in the comoving frame is the same for different latitudes with respect to the line of sight.
+In order to maintain consistency with the observed spectral shape, we consider a time-dependent cutoff power law spectrum in the observer frame with the form